BonsaiDen/cobalt/README.md

     - Add support for banning from rooms via IP

 - Add support for the owner to cancel the room countdown

+- Add support for players requesting a game pause (only X allowed, configured during room creation)

 - Add support for players needing to mark themselves as ready before countdown can be started